-If you sustained injuries in accident, the experienced team of attorneys and legal professionals at Stewart J. Guss Personal Injury Lawyers are ready to help.
+If you sustained injuries in an accident, the experienced team of attorneys and legal professionals at Stewart J. Guss, Personal Injury Lawyers are ready to help.
 Our law firm has helped injured victims recover compensation for more than two decades.
 Our intake department is available for your free consultation, 24 hours a day, seven days a week, at 800-898-4877, or you may contact us now by .

 Types of Accidents

 Serious accidents usually occur totally out of the blue and typically catch accident victims off guard.
 Some common examples of Louisiana accidents resulting in serious personal injuries and damages include:

 - Motor vehicle accidents—when one motor vehicle collides with another motor vehicle head-on, in the rear, or on the side, potentially resulting in property damage to both vehicles and personal injuries to the vehicle occupants.
 Involved motor vehicles can include cars, trucks, tractor-trailers, and motorcycles.

 - Boating accidents—when one watercraft collides with another watercraft or with something else in the water, such as a dock or jetty, causing personal injuries to those on board

 - Defective product accidents—when a defective product causes the user to become injured after the product explodes, catches fire, or does something else that it is not supposed to do